 As of March 12th, 2022 the state mask mandate has been removed and Spokane County is recorded as a Low Transmission county for COVID-19, and state guidance has been updated to reflect this.
 The policies below were most recently updated March 14th, 2022.

-Masks are optional in the Talbott Event Center for all persons, regardless of vaccination status.
+Unless in the WIC office, HeadStart and/or the Unify Health Clinic, masks are optional in the Community Center for all persons, regardless of vaccination status.
 There are only two exceptions:

 SEVERE COVID SYMPTOMS: Masks are recommended for 10 days after the onset of severe or unique COVID symptoms (such as a new loss of taste or smell), if the person with symptoms either tests positive for COVID-19 or does not get tested (even if symptoms improve before 10 days).